-Find a paint colour that works with rest of the decor.
+Find a paint colour that works with the rest of the decor.
 Gloss or eggshell paint is better are resisting stains.

 Look At the Lighting

 The light from the windows or electric system has a huge impact on the look of a room.
 New curtains on the windows can change the light coming into the room, giving it a pleasant tint.
-Electric bulbs are available in natural sunshine, warm candle or other tinted colours.
+Electric bulbs are available in natural sunshine, warm candle, or other tinted colours.
 Some bulbs can vary between these.
-The different light can give the final touch to a fine decor.
+The different lights can give the final touch to a fine decor.